What we do

 For the last four years we have been running a Walk to School program to bring children, parents and volunteers together for a healthy start to the day.

-We begin at 8:00am every Tuesday during term time at Crank Creek Park on Outlook Drive.
+We begin at 8:00am every Tuesday during term time at Cranks Creek Park on Outlook Drive.
 At 8:10am we head out along Tewantin’s safe pathways, arriving at Noosaville State School about 20 minutes later.

 Over the years we have built strong relationships with the children, sharing laughs, high-fives and stories along the way.